 Most of my friends, family, and the general public, will look at me inquisitively when I tell them I’m currently doing my “regional work”.
 If you’re not familiar with the term, you’re not alone.
 Let me explain it in a nutshell:

-- If you are not an Australian citizen and you would like to stay in Australia for a second year after your first year working visa expires, then you have to complete 88 days (that’s 4 months not including weekends) of some sort of “regional work” within your first year in Australia.
+- If you are not an Australian citizen and you would like to stay in Australia for a second year after your first year working visa expires, then you have to complete 88 days of some sort of “regional work” within your first year in Australia.

 - It’s called regional work because the job has to be located in a rural area.

-- The type of work will usually be agricultural based – you’ll be working on a dairy farm or picking fruit for example – or you can do some construction and mining jobs.
-If you’re interested, see the full list here.
+- The type of work will usually be agricultural based – you’ll be working on a dairy farm or picking fruit for example – or you can do construction/labour jobs.

-- You print off this form online and get your employer to sign it as proof that you have completed X amount of days.
+- You print off an online form and get your employer to sign it as proof that you have completed at least 88 days.

 So that’s a basic explanation similar to the one you can find on the government website.
 Now for the stuff you might not have heard before:

 - It is well known amongst working backpackers that you can find an au pair job or work in a country pub (located in rural areas) if your employer agrees to sign you off on your visa.
 If you are lucky enough to find a job like this, just be wary that it is not government approved for the second year visa, and you are putting yourself at risk of rejection if the government decides to audit you.
 The only reason people get away with doing these jobs is because they are based in a regional postcode area, so on paper it looks like you’ve been working on a farm.
 It’s a sweet deal, but only if it works.